fedhere/DSPS/HW12/README.md

 Follow the lab to load the modules and the model.

 Task 1: Create a random noise "image": an array of 300x300 pixels and 3 color channels (RGB).
-Fill it in with random noise making sure that the distributions are contained between 0 and 1 (so that imshow will display it correctly).
-This can be achieved by generating random uniform noise.
+Fill it in with random noise but make sure the values are Unsigned integer 8bit type (np.unit8) and contained between 0 and 255.
+This is how a jpg image would be encoded in python and both pylab and this base code require this encoding for the image.
+This can be achieved by generating random uniform noise (between 0 and 1) and convert it to 0-255 by multiplication, then convert the data type.

 Task 2: start a deep dream on the random noise image: Adjust the sliders to change the strength of the deep dream, and how many scales it is applied over. until you obtain a "phsychadelic" result that you like

+Task 3 pull each layer:  look at the bottom diagram that shows the architecture of the layer.
+Plot each relevant layer, the layers that start with "mixed"

-Task 3:  Qalitatively describe, based on your reading, why the layers show different features and what it the "kind" of features extracted in the earler layers vs the later ones.
+Task 4: Qalitatively describe, based on your reading, why the layers show different features and what it the "kind" of features extracted in the earler layers vs the later ones.

+Task 5: Load your chosen image

-Task 5 shrink it to 300 pixels along the x axis by subsampling
+Task 6: shrink it to 300 pixels along the x axis by subsampling

-Task 4: Load your chosen image

-Task 6: Repeat step 4, DeepDream, with your image.
+Task 7: Repeat step 4, DeepDream, with your image.
 Save the layer you like.
-Upload tha image to the readme file of your DSPS repo
+Upload tha original and modified image to the readme file of your DSPS repo

-Task 7: Answer: Are there "animals" in your image? why? (there should be)
+Task 8: Answer: Are there "animals" in your image? why? (there should be)Task 4: Load your chosen image

 ![img](https://github.com/fedhere/DSPS/blob/master/HW12/original.png)